 At ISR student portfolios are a purposeful selection of each student's work to show an overview of his/her development in the learning journey undertaken.
-Student portfolios are used by all Primary grade levels at ISR and they are kept in the classrooms where they are accessible to students, teachers, parents and administration.
-The portfolios are passed on to each subsequent grade level and students take the portfolios home either upon completing Grade 5 or moving on from ISR to another school.
+Student portfolios are used by all Primary grade levels at ISR.
+We use Seesaw platform for electronic student portfolios to share students' learning.
+Each year classroom teachers invite students' parents to join their child's class to view their children's work, comment on it, and communicate with teachers.